ssr-1998/Obsidian-Data_Science-Notes/Docker/🐳Dockers.md

 | **docker rm <container_id>**     | Removes a Container                       |
 | **docker rmi <image_id>**        | Removes an Image                          |

+For a detailed walkthrough about all the CLI Commands, check [[Docker Interactive CLI]]

 #### Command Flow:

 ![[Docker_Command_Execution_Flow.png]]